OSGeo/gdal/doc/source/development/building_from_source.rst

 For other drivers, GDAL_REGISTER_DRIVER_<driver_name>_FOR_LATER_PLUGIN /
-OGR_REGISTER_DRIVER_<driver_name>_FOR_LATER_PLUGIN can be declared at libgdal build time without requiring the dependent libraries needed to build the pluging later to be available.
+OGR_REGISTER_DRIVER_<driver_name>_FOR_LATER_PLUGIN can be declared at libgdal build time without requiring the dependent libraries needed to build the plugin later to be available.

 Out-of-tree deferred loaded plugins
 +++++++++++++++++++++++++++++++++++